RNAcentral/rnacentral-sequence-search-embed/README.md

 parameter                   | description                                                                       |
 ----------------------------|-----------------------------------------------------------------------------------|
+fixCss                      | fix the CSS.
+Use *"fixCss": "true"* if the button sizes are different             |
 h3Color                     | change the color of the `Similar sequences` and `Rfam classification` text        |
 h3Size                      | change the size of the `Similar sequences` and `Rfam classification` text         |
 exactMatchBackgroundColor   | change the background color of the "Exact match" area                             |